 (3) Edward de la Pole (1466-1485).
 Archdeacon of Richmond.

 (4) Elizabeth de la Pole (c.
 1468-1489).
 Married to Henry Lovel, 8th

 (5) Edmund de la Pole, 3rd Duke of Suffolk (1471-30 April 1513).
 Yorkist pretender in succession to his brother John.
 Beheaded by order of Henry VIII.

 (6)Dorothy de la Pole (b.
 1472).
 Died young.

 (9)Catherine de la Pole (c.
 1477-1513).
 Married to William Stourton, 5th Baron Stourton.

 (10)Sir William de la Pole, Knight, of Wingfield Castle (1478-1539).
 Married Katherine Stourton.

 (11)Richard de la Pole (1480-24 February 1525).
 Yorkist pretender.
 Killed at the Battle of Pavia.

-Richard de la Pole formed an alliance with John Stewart, 2nd Duke of Albany, the Scottish regent, to arrange an invasion of England, which however never materialised.
-He fought for Francis I against the Emperor Charles V at the Battle of Pavia, where he was killed on 24 February 1525.
+Richard de la Pole allied with John Stewart, the 2nd Duke of Albany, the Scottish regent, to arrange an invasion of England, which however never materialised.
+He fought for Francis I against Emperor Charles V at the Battle of Pavia, where he was killed on 24 February 1525.